 I was first introduced to journal writing during my sophomore year in high school.
-On the first day of class, our English teacher, Mr. Shepherd, instructed us to begin writing in a daily journal, and at the end of the school year, he would review it.
-The only instructions he provided was that we wrote what we felt.
+On the first day of class, our English teacher, Mr. Shepherd, instructed us to begin writing in a daily journal, and he would review it at the end of the school year.
+The only instructions he provided were that we write what we felt.

-I was 15 years old at the time, and have continued writing in a daily journal every day now at age 57.
+I was 15 years old at the time and continued writing in a daily journal every day at age 57.

 Imagine one school assignment being the catalyst to a life-long writing project that has never ended.

-Interesting enough, Mr. Shepherd never checked whether we had completed our journal assignments.
-Either he forgot or thought we lacked the discipline to write every day for an entire school year.
+Interestingly, Mr. Shepherd never checked whether we had completed our journal assignments.
+He forgot or thought we lacked the discipline to write every day for an entire school year.

-Nevertheless, it is quite interesting to be able to read and reflect on any part of my life starting from age fifteen.
+Nevertheless, it is pretty interesting to be able to read and reflect on any part of my life starting from age fifteen.

 Some years ago, I had a mental block as a content creator as to what audiences I wanted to communicate with.
 Traditional marketing pundits suggest creating avatars or imaginary individuals who may become ideal clients.
-All of my efforts of identifying a viable audience had failed.
-I was just not connecting with anyone.
+All of my efforts to identify a possible audience had failed.
+I was not connecting with anyone.

-I decided to pull out some old journals dating back from college to my early 30s.
-I was surprised by the development of my insights, as well as some of the ideas I wanted to pursue, but had forgotten about.
+I decided to pull out some old journals dating from college to my early 30s.
+I was surprised by the development of my insights and some ideas I wanted to pursue but had forgotten about.

-Suddenly, it dawned on me that my passion has always been working with smart people who are preternaturally curious.
-Throughout my years, I had been seeking people within industries, instead of people hardwired to a specific way of thinking.
+Suddenly, it dawned on me that my passion has always been working with intelligent people who are preternaturally curious.
+Throughout my years, I sought people within industries instead of people hardwired to a specific way of thinking.
 Assisting intellectuals in creating solution-based intellectual property became the direction I decided to go.

 My journals served as a basis for my remembering who were the members of my intellectual tribe.
 Also, the desire for personal power and influence resonated as a continuous theme within my journals.

-Psychology, philosophy, and political science seem to be the disciplines by which my ideas rested upon.
+Psychology, philosophy, and political science seem to be the disciplines upon which my ideas rested.

 Journals are a depository where your deepest thoughts, insights, and ideas are housed.